SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![EmptyStats](./testImage/TeacherScreen/StatisticsWithNoData.JPG)

-### Test 18 (A teacher access to the statistics page and select the single lecture view)
+### Test 18 (A teacher accesses to the statistics page and selects the single lecture view)
-- Like a teacher I need to put my credentials in the login form and then press the button Login.
+- Like a teacher I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/TeacherScreen/TeacherLogin.JPG)